raphsutti/notes/security/CTF/tryHackMe/wreath/report.md

 ![foxyproxy setting](foxyproxysetting.png)

 5. visit 10.200.85.100 - this is a clone of Thomas' personal website
-6. Using Wappalyzer to detect php is used on this page
+6. Using Wappalyzer we detect php version used on this page

 ![local web server](wapplocalwebserver.png)

-Further enumeration is required

 _____________________________________